CyndiMorris/AnalyticsProjects/NoShowAppts/README.md

 2. Is there a correlation between no-shows and not receiving an SMS reminder?

-Various statistical and analytical techniques were employed to analyze the dataset and address the research questions:
+Statistical and Analytical techniques were employed:

 **Descriptive Statistics:**
 Descriptive statistics, such as counts, percentages, and averages, were calculated to summarize key metrics, including the total number of appointments, the number of no-shows, and the distribution of appointments across weekdays.